RiotPls/RiotPls/CONVENTIONS.md

 # Naming Conventions #

 * All public members must have full name.
 Acronyms are to be avoided (LeagueOfLegends instead of LoL, TeamfightTactics instead of TFT, etc...).
-* US names are prefered.
-Example, Color is prefered over Colour.
+* American English is the preferred language.
+For example, Color is prefered over Colour.

 # Declarations #

-* Use `var` everywhere.
-Unless it's not possible.
+* Usage of `var` is preferred, except where the variable type is not obvious.
 * Declare all fields/variables in their respective line.
 * Use All Man's Brances, you can free to omit braces if they aren't needed as long as it doesn't hurt readability or makes the code ambiguous.